ibm-cloud-docs/vpc/backup_service_vpc_about.md

 If your backup plan calls for the creation of a remote copy before the previous backup copy becomes stable, the Backup service initiates a full copy, not an incremental one.
 For the 3-TB storage volume, this means that when your schedule specifies the creation of a snapshot with a remote copy every 12 hours, the system initiates a full copy because the previous copy is not complete and fully stable yet.

-The following table shows whether or not you can expect the remote copy to be incremental based on the volume capacity (snapshot size) and backup frequency.
+The following table shows whether you can expect the remote copy to be incremental based on the volume capacity (snapshot size) and backup frequency.

 | Volume capacity | Backup plan schedule | Incremental copies |
 |-----------------|----------------------|--------------------|